-Once again, diagnostic imaging was used to locate and measure a misalignment of the atlas (C1).
+Once again, diagnostic imaging located and measured a misalignment of the atlas (C1).
 Over the course of 17 months, the patient required 47 upper cervical adjustments.
 What were the results?

-By her first reevaluation, she expressed that she was no longer experiencing sciatica on her left side, and all of her fibromyalgia symptoms has cleared up completely.
+By her first reevaluation, she expressed that she was no longer experiencing sciatica on her left side.
+Also, all of her fibromyalgia symptoms were cleared up completely.
 She was able to resume her normal daily schedule and found sleeping much easier.
 Sciatica in her right leg improved by 60%, and she was able to stop taking all of her prescription medications.

 By the next reevaluation, she was no longer experiencing any back pain whatsoever, and her headaches had also resolved.
-Sciatica on her right side was now considered 98% better with just a mild case continuing.
+Sciatica on her right side became 98% better with just a mild case continuing.
 Previously, the patient had required wheelchair assistance due to her pains.
 Within six months of the start of her care, she no longer used the wheelchair.

 These dramatic results show the benefits of upper cervical chiropractic when it comes to severe conditions such as sciatica and other health problems.
 However, you may want to know a little bit more about what upper cervical chiropractic is, so let’s see how this specialized form of chiropractic is likely different from anything you’ve ever experienced before.

-There are a number of different types of upper cervical chiropractic techniques including NUCCA, Advanced Orthogonal, Knee-Chest, the Blair Technique, and more.
+There are several different types of upper cervical chiropractic techniques including NUCCA, Knee-Chest, the Blair Technique, and more.
 We don’t have time to address all of the different methods in detail here, but what we can do is give a general overview of the difference between upper cervical techniques and general chiropractic.

-- Low-Force Corrections – Upper cervical care involves very gentle adjustments.
-Even the knee-chest method, which is considered the most physical of the methods, is still considered a low-force correction versus the high-force popping and twisting of general chiropractic.
+Upper cervical care involves very gentle adjustments.
+Even the knee-chest method, the most physical of the methods, is still using a low-force correction versus the high-force popping and twisting of general chiropractic.
 Other methods such as Advanced Orthogonal are hands-off and use a chiropractic adjusting instrument.
 Low-force corrections are safe, allowing upper cervical chiropractors to work on patients of all ages, and also result in long-lasting adjustments that the body is more likely to accept.

-- Diagnostic Imaging – While the means of diagnostic imaging differs from method to method, one thing upper cervical chiropractors have in common is that the atlas will not be adjusted without accurate measures of the degree of misalignment.
+While the means of diagnostic imaging differs from method to method, one thing upper cervical chiropractors have in common is that the atlas will not be adjusted without accurate measures of the degree of misalignment.
 General chiropractors may or may not use x-rays, but upper cervical chiropractors work in hundredths of degrees of subluxation.
 As a result, exact measurements are necessary.
-This also allows for adjustments to be personalized to each patient.
+This also allows personalized adjustments to each patient.

-- As-Needed Adjustments – Have you ever been to a general chiropractor and not received an adjustment?
+Have you ever been to a general chiropractor and not received an adjustment?
 It’s highly unlikely.
 Upper cervical practitioners, on the other hand, use supine leg checks and other physical examination methods at each visit to determine if atlas alignment has held since the last visit.
 Adjustments are only provided when you need one.
-This saves the patient money and allows for visits to be spread out further apart as corrections hold longer and longer.
+This saves the patient money and allows for fewer visits as corrections hold longer and longer.

 Even if you have been disappointed in chiropractic experiences in the past, upper cervical care is a very different form of holistic care.
-If you are experiencing lower back pain, sciatica, or any of the other conditions that upper cervical doctors have been able to help patients with in case studies, find a practice in your area to get started on the path to whole body wellness.
+If you are experiencing lower back pain, sciatica, or any of the other conditions, find an upper cervical chiropractic doctor in your area to get begin your path to whole-body wellness.